Visas

 • See E-7 occupation codes to confirm your job title qualifies for E-7-1.

-• If you are converting from a D-2 student visa, see our D-2 to E-7 conversion guide.
+• If you are converting from a D-2 student visa, see the D-2 to E-7 conversion guide.

 STEM professors and researchers